-**Important Note: Do not send funds to McGill through non-approved services (e.g. Alipay), even if it is done through your bank.
+**Important Note: Do not send funds to McGill through non-approved services, even if it is done through your bank or a financial institution other than Convera or CIBC.
 The bank account that these services use is a non-tuition bank account that Student Accounts does not have access to and did not authorize anyone to use.
 There will be significant delays to have these funds transferred into the student fee account.

 CIBC International Student Pay